UdayLab/PAMI/README.md

 # Introduction
-PAttern MIning (PAMI) is a Python library containing several algorithms to discover user interest-based patterns in transactional/temporal/geo-referential/sequence databases across multiple computing platforms.
+PAttern MIning (PAMI) is a Python library containing several algorithms to discover user interest-based patterns in a wide-spectrum of datasets across multiple computing platforms.
+Useful links to utilize the services of this library were provided below:

 1. User manual https://udaylab.github.io/PAMI/manuals/index.html